snsa-kscc/one-four-four/content/portfolio/zagreb-trail-runners.md

 **Event concept / Influencer marketing / Storytelling**

 What better way to do something for the Zagreb running community, than to give the runners a chance to try out the new and highly awaited Nike trail running shoe, Nike Air Zoom Pegasus Trail.
 Every runner know shoes are a tool which works with and for them in their every day activity, be it a training session or on a race day.
 Also, the various conditions on a flat road surface and a track course, or be it "out in the wild", on the trails.
+Not every store and every brand gives its customer a chance to try out a product "IRL" before they buy it, so this is exactly what we were able to provide for the running community and customers of the Running Gate store.

+Joing forces with Nike Berlin and Zagreb Runners as Running Gates and Nike influencers in Croatia

 **Project management / Event planning / Execution**